How Should Your Sandals Fit?

 Salt-Water Sandals are an American heritage brand, originally designed in the 1940’s and made with our own unique Salt-Water shoe lasts & moulds.
 A last is a mechanical form shaped like a human foot and used by shoemakers in the manufacture of shoes.
 The word ‘last’ comes from the old English word ‘laest’ which means footprint.

-The sizing of Salt-Water Sandals is important to get right and whilst fitting will ultimately depend on your personal preference and the overall structure of your foot, we decided to create this post to answer some of the more frequently asked questions about how sandals are supposed to fit and help you find your perfect pair of Salties.
+Salt-Water Sandals sizing is important to get right and whilst fitting will ultimately depend on your personal preference and the overall structure of your foot, we decided to create this post to answer some of the more frequently asked questions about Salt-Water Sandals sizing and how are sandals supposed to fit with the aim of finding you your perfect pair of Salties.

 How should sandals fit in the front?

 Looking at the sandal you will see a stitched line running all around towards the outer edge of the sole bed.
-With your foot in your sandal, we recommend that your toes come either just on or just behind this stitched line, but not over it.
+Where should your toes be in sandals?
+We recommend that your toes come either just on or just behind this stitched line, but not over it.

 We use a very traditional method to construct our Salt-Waters.
 It is called little-way stitching.
 Each sole is hand stitched to the upper vamps (straps) that make the upper part of the sandal.
 A little bit of gum (glue) is used to hold the lining & straps in place whilst the sole is stitched on but it is the tough thread running all the way through the sole and along the channel that keeps your shoe together.